prati-y/prati-y/README.md

 -  Currently pursuing Master's in Information Systems at **California State University, Los Angeles**
 -  Building analytical reports using data wrangling of large and complex datasets
--  Interpreting and analysing data to draw insights
+-  Interpreting and analyzing data to draw insights
--  Building up visulizations using Tableau, PowerBI and Excel
+-  Building up visualizations using Tableau, PowerBI, and Excel
 -  Pronouns: her/she
 -  How to reach me: pratiksha02yadav@gmail.com